-Although we try to avoid the surprise of it with due diligence, one of the biggest changes in scope that can come up during a roof replacement job is the discovery that the roof deck does not have OSB (Oriented Strand Board) on it.
-Instead, it’s comprised of 1x boards that were original to the house framing.
+Although we try to avoid the surprise of it with due diligence, one of the biggest changes in scope during a roof replacement job is discovering that the roof deck does not have OSB (Oriented Strand Board).
+Instead, it features 1x Decking boards original to the house framing.

 Nowadays (think 1980ish – present), it’s the industry standard for homes to be built with OSB as the roof deck – at least 7/16” width.
 This gives the roofing materials a smoother, more solid surface to attach to, which means an overall more secure roof.